Seveen/stm32-vagrant-env/README.md

+## Acknowledgements

-# Ripped from [Mutable Instruments dev](https://github.com/pichenettes/mutable-dev-environment) env.
+The idea and most of the code comes from [Mutable Instruments dev](https://github.com/pichenettes/mutable-dev-environment) env.
 Thanks Emilie !

 ## Usage